cncf/tag-security/community/controls/README.md

 ## Overview

-This controls catalogue is focused on mapping to existing frameworks and regulations (CSA, NIST, FedRamp, SOX, GDPR, etc.), conversion to machine-readable format (OSCAL, JSON, etc.), inclusion of tests to validate/verify (both process and technical tests as appropriate), and application to security reviews to improve consistency of CNCF Security TAG reviews.
-It should also address requirements for Auditors for Cloud Native Platforms.
+The controls catalog ensures the usability of CNCF deliverables by GRC professionals and Auditors of Cloud Native systems.
+The primary goal is to support quickly identifying the controls status of cloud-native environments, and methods to share the output of those assessments in machine readable formats (OSCAL, JSON, etc.).
+These outputs should also map to existing frameworks and regulations (CSA, NIST, FedRAMP, SOX, GDPR, etc.), and provide guidance to properly validate and verify administrative and technical controls.

 ## Impact